– Zelhem, Holland, April 7-8, 2017 –

 The MMF Consultation is the key gathering for people interested in learning how to use mobile technology for the kingdom!
 Our prayer is to establish a mobile ministry movement so that every unreached person will have a chance to encounter Christ and His kingdom in a compelling, contextualized fashion through their personal mobile device by the end of 2020!

 The 2017 Mobile Ministry Forum Consultation will meet in Zelhem, Holland from Friday, April 7 (8:00 a.m.) to Saturday, April 8 (4:30 pm).
 The format includes TED-style presentations, discussion, ministry field reports, workshop breakouts and networking time.
-Here is the schedule (Google doc may require log-in) from our last consultation to give you an idea of what to expect.
+Here is the work-in-progress schedule (Google doc may require log-in).
 You can see photos or a slideshow from the last gathering.

 - Advocate / Catalyze: Challenge and resource the Church towards investigating and initiating mobile ministry.

 - Equip: Resource the Church with the knowledge and tools needed for implementing mobile ministry.
 Provide training on specific areas deemed critical (mobile site development, texting ministry, etc).

 - Collaborate: Establish and deepen relationships with others active in mobile ministry.
 Create a context for greater partnering.
 Advance the work of collaborative projects (in-progress and new initiatives).